qemtek/football_trading/readme.txt

 Stage x
 - Incorporate in-play features.
 Cash out and back in reaction to events happening in the game using a recreational neural network/reinforcement learning or similar!

+LOG

+15-06-2019 - Tried to get horse racing data out of britishhorseracing.com but ran indoor difficulties decoding the response, it seems to be in HTML when it should be JSON?
+To look into horse racing data about the ground and horses (time form or similar) is needed for good results.
+Cant access the football data for a week or so because of errors with bet fair historic data.

+14-06-2019 - Rolling mean data for every FPL game since 2003 has been added to the database, along with poisson probabilities for goals for and goals against for each team.
+Also added score probabilities from this, need to work on the logic for pulling all

+09-06-2019 - Managed to parse historic data, but the package I am using is based around horse racing , so there are two options.
+Edit the code to include football data, or use a different package that also can use historical data (I think historic and non historic are in the same format).

+10-06-2019 - Found out how to get all the data I need, now I need to turn the historical data into a function and call it on every